How Does AI Writing Detection Work And Is It Accurate?

 Detecting AI Writing Manually

 Beyond automated tools, you could do a little more digging yourself.
-I won't lie – it's very hard.
+I won't lie – it's very hard at first.
 It's getting extremely difficult to detect since these generators are just able to write more and more like humans.

-If you're looking at poorly-generated AI writing, these texts are often written a monotonous tone, have predictable word choices, and lack bold, original statements.
+If you're looking at poorly-generated AI writing, these texts are often written in a monotonous tone, have predictable word choices, are repetitive, and lack bold, original statements.

 AI-generated content might lean heavily on hedging phrases or display inconsistencies in voice and style.